-- Gay, bisexual, or other MSM, or a person who has sex with gay, bisexual, or other MSM who in the past 6 months have had one of the following: - A new diagnosis of at least $\overline{1}$ sexually transmitted disease More than 1 sex partner - Sex at a commercial sex venue - Sex in association with a large public event in a geographic area where mpox transmission is occurring - Persons who are sexual partners of the persons described - Persons who anticipate experiencing any of the situations described above - y Pregnancy: There is currently no ACIP recommendation for Jynneos use in pregnancy due to lack of safety data in pregnant women.
+- Gay, bisexual, or other MSM, or a person who has sex with gay, bisexual, or other MSM who in the past 6 months have had one of the following: - A new diagnosis of at least 1 sexually transmitted disease More than 1 sex partner - SEX iff associated in wife a Yarge public event in a geographic - area where mpox transmission is occurring - Persons who are sexual partners of the persons described above - Persons who anticipate experiencing any of the situations described above - y Pregnancy: There is currently no ACIP recommendation for Jynneos use in pregnancy due to lack of safety data in pregnant women.
 Pregnant women with any risk factor described above may receive Jynneos.

-For detailed information, see www.cdc.gov/mpox/hcp/vaccine-considerations/vaccination- over view.html y 4-dose series at 2, 4, 6, 12-15 months
+For detailed information, see www.cdc.gov/mpox/hcp/vaccineconsiderations/vaccination- over view.html y 4-dose series at 2, 4, 6, 12-15 months